llms.txt: The Missing File for AI Discovery, Attribution, and Authority

 • Review every 3–6 months as structure evolves

-You can handwrite your llm.txt file using a text editor, but a structured generator ensures correctness, consistency, and completeness.
-To make this process simple, use our free llm.txt Generator Tool —a guided builder that lets you enter your site information and instantly produce a downloadable file.
+You can handwrite your llms.txt file using a text editor, but a structured generator ensures correctness, consistency, and completeness.
+To make this process simple, use our free llms.txt Generator Tool —a guided builder that lets you enter your site information and instantly produce a downloadable file.
 It formats the output according to current conventions and includes validation for required sections.

 The generator follows best practices drawn from emerging AEO frameworks.
 It automatically includes your sitemap, canonical sections, and author references, while offering custom citation templates and policy options.
 The result: a clean, production-ready file you can upload immediately to your domain root.

-The emergence of llm.txt suggests a future where every publisher can directly influence how AI systems interpret and represent their information.
-Just as robots.txt became essential to SEO, llm.txt may soon become essential to AEO (Answer Engine Optimization).
+The emergence of llms.txt suggests a future where every publisher can directly influence how AI systems interpret and represent their information.
+Just as robots.txt became essential to SEO, llms.txt may soon become essential to AEO (Answer Engine Optimization).

 Key Takeaways

-• llm.txt is an emerging metadata standard for AI agents and LLM crawlers.
+• llms.txt is an emerging metadata standard for AI agents and LLM crawlers.

 • It improves AI visibility, citation accuracy, and discoverability.